10th ITRA World Conference

 Cleo Gougoulis, University of Patras, Greece

-Salim Hashmi, King's College London
+Salim Hashmi, King's College London, UK

-Katriina Heljakka, University of Turku Finland
+Katriina Heljakka, University of Turku, Finland

 Volker Mehringer, University of Augsburg, Germany